MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

     ![Picture 03](../images/upd-dp-300-module-07-lab-04.png)

-1. In the new query window, copy and paste the below T-SQL into it.
+1. In the **New query window**, copy and paste the below T-SQL into it.
 Execute the query to restore the database.

     ```sql
     RESTORE DATABASE AdventureWorks2017